sk2282/ECE3400_Team8/ethics.md

 The elderly who struggle to take care of themselves will be affected.
 Especially those that cannot afford personal care

 #### 3. Benefits and Costs to Stake Holders

+##### Forcing Elderly into a hospital or retirement home
+###### *Predict probable outcomes based on facts and experience*
+* An increase in those who need to use assisted living and facilities being closer to capacity will increase the prices of care to make it unobtainable to some who need it???
+IDK OKAY
+###### *Short-term and Long-term Consequences*
+* Financial burden placed on those who pay for the person’s care
+* Harder for family members and friends to visit
+* Represents the same problem with personal caregiver - A need to increase the amount of caregivers within the assisted living facility may lead to a shortage of staff
+* Possibly easier to meet other people and be social with other individuals in assisted living but that ranges from place to place.
+One extreme is a feeling of isolation if the person does not have an opportunity to really socialize.
+###### *Should consider the relative value of an outcome to different stakeHolders*
+*Happiness ranges depending on the quality of the facility and opportunities to meet other people.
+Even if care for health related reasons is adequate, it may be emotionally difficult to be away from loved ones and result in a  feeling of isolation (depends on degree of ability to meet other people in place)

 ##### Requiring People to Become Caregivers
 ###### *Possible Outcomes*
 * People who are unhappy in their jobs do not perform as well and can experience personal consequences [Source](https://www.forbes.com/sites/ashleystahl/2016/03/03/hate-your-job-heres-what-its-costing-you/#3a72d4396630)